adeenamoghni/p8105_hw5_am6592/HW5.md

 ![](HW5_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-As the true value of $\mu$ increases, the likelihood of the datasets having a sample mean value of 0 decreases and moves farther and farther away from 0.
+As the true value of $\mu$ increases, the likelihood of the data sets having a sample mean value of 0 decreases and moves farther and farther away from 0.
 Thus, at an alpha value of .05, the probability of rejecting the null of $\mu$ = 0 increases until it reaches 1 at $\mu$ =